 |

 Historic Sites of Manitoba: Stone Fence (17th Street between Rosser and Princess, Brandon)The city block at this location was originally subdivided into 20 equal lots.
 Local merchant James A. Smart purchased the four north lots in 1882 and built a large house on them.
 In 1899, he sold the lots to Charles Whitehead who, the following year, purchased the remaining 16 lots and hired a Scottish stonemason to construct a stone fence around the entire block.
 It was up to 1.6 meters high and 40 centimeters wide and the construction took four years to complete.
 In 1939, the lots south of the house were sold and single-family residences were built.
-The remains of the fence, now a municipally-designated historic site, run along the east and south borders of the block.
+The remains of the fence, a municipally-designated historic site as of 2003, run along the east and south borders of the block.

 See also: